adey/bangali/README.md

     <p>What the name says.</p>
 </ul>

-This only describes a part of what's possible through this app.
-For more details please see each group of settings for a room in the app.
+<p style="font-style: oblique; margin-top: 25px;">This only describes a part of what's possible through this app.
+For more details please see each group of settings for a room in the app.</p>

-<p style="font-style: oblique; margin-top: 15px;">For a github install from repo in ST use : owner: adey / name: bangali / branch: master.</p>

-<p style="font-style: oblique; margin-top: 15px;">Install and publish the rooms occupancy DTH then install and publish the rooms manager and rooms child app smartapps.</p>
+<p style="font-style: oblique; margin-top: 15px;">For a github install from repo in ST use : owner: adey / name: bangali / branch: master.
+Install and publish the rooms occupancy DTH then install and publish the rooms manager and rooms child app smartapps.</p>

 <p style="font-style: oblique; margin-top: 15px;">For a manual install here are the links, in order of DTHs and smartapps you should save and publish.</p>